Nine Years' War (Ireland): End of the Rebellion in Munster

-Battle of Kinsale and the collapse of the rebellion
+Spanish intervention and collapse of the rebellion

 Mountjoy managed to penetrate the interior of Ulster by seaborne landings at Derry (then belonging to County Coleraine) under Henry Docwra and Carrickfergus under Arthur Chichester.
 Dowcra and Chichester, helped by Niall Garve O'Donnell, a rival of Hugh Roe, devastated the countryside in an effort to provoke a famine and killed the civilian population at random.

 Their military assumption was that without crops and people or cattle, the rebels could neither feed themselves nor raise new fighters.
 This attrition quickly began to bite, and it also meant that the Ulster chiefs were tied down in Ulster to defend their own territories.

 Although O'Neill managed to repulse another land offensive by Mountjoy at the Battle of Moyry Pass near Newry in 1600, his position was becoming desperate.

-In 1601, the long promised Spanish finally arrived in the form of 3,500 soldiers at Kinsale, Cork, virtually the southern tip of Ireland.
+In 1601, the long promised Spanish finally arrived in the form of 3,500 soldiers at Kinsale, County Cork, virtually the southern tip of Ireland.
 Mountjoy immediately besieged them with 7,000 men.
 O'Neill, O'Donnell, and their allies marched their armies south to sandwich Mountjoy, whose men were starving and wracked by disease, between them and the Spaniards.
 During the march south, O'Neill devastated the lands of those who would not support him.

 The English force might have been destroyed by hunger and sickness but the issue was decided in their favour at the Battle of Kinsale.
 On the 5/6 January 1602, O'Donnell, against the wishes and advice of O'Neill, took the decision to attack the English.
 Forming up for a surprise attack, the Irish chiefs were themselves surprised by a cavalry charge, resulting in a rout of the Irish forces.
 The Spanish in Kinsale surrendered after their allies' defeat.

 The Irish forces retreated north to Ulster to regroup and consolidate their position.
 The Ulstermen lost many more men in the retreat through freezing and flooded country than they had at the actual battle of Kinsale.
 The last rebel stronghold in the south was taken at the siege of Dunboy by George Carew.

 Hugh Roe O'Donnell left for Spain pleading in vain for another Spanish landing.
-He died in 1602 probably due to poisoning by an English agent.
-His brother assumed leadership of the O'Donnell clan.
+He died in 1602 of a fever—it is often incorrectly alleged that he was poisoned by a double agent.
+His brother Rory assumed leadership of the O'Donnell clan.
 Both he and Hugh O'Neill were reduced to guerrilla tactics, fighting in small bands, as Mountjoy, Dowcra, Chichester, and Niall Garbh O'Donnell swept the countryside.
 The English scorched earth tactics were especially harsh on the civilian population, who died in great numbers both from direct targeting and from famine.